 Q: How was it determined to place the district’s fifth elementary school on Darden Hill Road and what is the timeframe for this project?

 A: Funding for a fifth elementary school was included in the 2018 bond package.
-The target date for opening the fifth elementary school is August of 2021.
+The target date for opening the school is August of 2021.
 At that point, the cumulative DSISD elementary population is projected to be at approximately 115 percent of current capacity.
-DSISD owns two properties: 155 acres on Darden Hill Road just southeast of the intersection with Sawyer Ranch Road that the district has owned for nearly a decade and 24 acres at the northwest corner of RR12 and Mt.
+DSISD owns two pieces of land: 155 acres on Darden Hill Road just southeast of the intersection with Sawyer Ranch Road that the district has owned for nearly a decade and 24 acres at the northwest corner of RR12 and Mt.
 Gainor Road that the district purchased in 2016.
-After receiving the most recent demographic report in the spring of 2019, it was clear that the eastern part of the district is most in need of relief (additional capacity) at the elementary level.
+After receiving the demographic report in the spring of 2019, it was clear that the eastern part of the district is most in need of relief (additional capacity) at the elementary level.
 The Darden Hill property is large enough to potentially accommodate an elementary school, middle school and eventually a high school if the community decides to move towards a multiple-high school model.
-The district also is in the process of purchasing land in Headwaters (see previous question), but is not expected to close on that property until 2020.
+The district also is in the process of purchasing land in Headwaters, and is expected to close on that property until 2020.

-A feasibility study has been completed to see how the 155 acres on Darden Hill could be used to accommodate future facilities, starting with Elementary #5.
-Input gathered on preferred elementary design features through various means will be used in the design process, and the involvement of a recently formed Design Input Committee will provide direct input.
-The design process will last through the fall, then the construction documents phase will occur.
-A construction contractor previously was selected by the district (Bartlett Cocke General Contractors) and construction is anticipated to begin in the late spring.
-During this time, the district also will be working with the county to plan for road enhancements.
+A feasibility study was completed to see how the 155 acres on Darden Hill could be used to accommodate future facilities, starting with Elementary #5.
+Input gathered on preferred elementary design features through various means has been used in the design process, and the involvement of a Design Input Committee provided direct input.
+The design process occurred in the fall of 2019, then the construction documents phase was completed.
+Bartlett Cocke General Contractors is the construction contractor.
+Throughout the spring of 2020, the district worked closely with the county, traffic engineers, and the architect to plan for road enhancements.
+Guaranteed Maximum Price (GMP) #1 for Elementary #5 was approved by the board on May 11 and sitework started immediately afterwards.

 Q: When will attendance zones be determined for the new elementary school?